Skip to content

 What is Japan doing about the Iran conflict energy crisis?

-Tokyo has activated strategic petroleum reserves, dispatched diplomatic envoys to Gulf States and Washington, and is coordinating with South Korea on emergency supply measures.
+Tokyo has activated strategic petroleum reserves, dispatched diplomatic envoys to Gulf States and Washington, and is considering contributing minesweepers to the UK-led 40-nation Hormuz Coalition.

 Can Japan take military action over the Strait of Hormuz?

 No. Article 9 of Japan's constitution prohibits offensive war potential.
-Japan relies on the US-Japan Security Treaty for any hard military response.
+Japan relies on the US-Japan Security Treaty for any hard military response, and is debating whether minesweeper deployment is constitutional.

 How does Japan compare to other countries exposed to the Iran conflict?